Metadrop/ddev-aljibe/README.md

 ddev create-database <db_name>
 ```

-> **Note:** This command will create a database accesible with the same user and password from the main one.
-If you want to persist this across multiples setups, you can add this command to te pre-setup hooks in .ddev/aljibe.yml file.
+> **Note:** This command will create a database accessible with the same user and password from the main one.
+If you want to persist this across multiple setups, you can add this command to the pre-setup hooks in .ddev/aljibe.yml file.

 #### Running drush on all sites